 Initiative Current State Future Activity Alaska HIE Implementation In 2018, healtheConnect migrated to a new HIE platform using multiple technology vendors to provide HIE services.
 All interfaces and data feeds have been migrated.
 Today, Alaska's HIE provides clinical communication pathways to 472 provider organizations and more than 1,200 health care providers throughout the state, with over 40 Electronic Health Records providing patient data into the HIE.
 Alaska is focused on enhancing the functions and capabilities to expand the statewide HIE.
 Alaska has requested and been granted funding assistance in an updated IAPD for a number of initiatives to increase the functionality and use of the statewide HIE.
 It is anticipated that with the enhanced capabilities, the HIE will encourage providers toward meaningful use CEHRTs and begin exchanging data electronically, furthering PI objectives and increasing HIE participation.
 Please see Section A.9.1 for further details, as well as summaries contained in subsequent entries in this table.

-Initiative Current State Future Activity MITA 3.0 SS-A DHSS completed its initial MITA SS-A in 2008 to support the MMIS Replacement Project.
+MITA 3.0 SS-A DHSS completed its initial MITA SS-A in 2008 to support the MMIS Replacement Project.
 The initial MITA SS-A did not include all of the elements to support development of this SMHP, and as a result, a MITA SS-A Update was conducted to revisit As Is and To Be business processes, assess MITA maturity levels according to MITA Framework 2.01, and develop a Technical Assessment and HIT Roadmap.
-Alaska has received CMS approval and requested FFP to implement a HITECH MITA SS-A commercial off the shelf solution which will allow DHSS to complete a HITECH MITA 3.0 SS-A and continue to update and maintain MITA business processes as Alaska's HIT landscape changes.
-The contract for the MITA 3.0 SS-A is in procurement.
+Alaska has received CMS approval and requested FFP to conduct a HITECH MITA SS-A and continue to update and maintain MITA business processes as Alaska's HIT landscape changes.
+The contract for the MITA 3.0 SS-A was awarded to Briljent and is in progress.
 Results will be included in the next Alaska SMHP update.
 HIE Onboarding Support DHSS has been granted HITECH funds to support continued marketing and improvements for onboarding and outreach efforts to EPs and EHs in the Medicaid PI Program.
 DHSS has developed targeted onboarding campaigns, particularly focused on increasing the ability for EPs and EHs to achieve meaningful use.
-Continue activities to increase participation in the statewide HIE to enhance data sharing between both EPs and non-EPs.
+Continue activities to increase participation in the statewide HIE to enhance data sharing between both EPs and non- EPs.